Diabetes Improvement Program

 One-on-One Appointments

-During one-on-one appointments, you will learn everything you need to self-manage your diabetes in a way that is tailored to meet your individual needs.
+During one-on-one appointments, you will learn everything you need to self-manage your diabetes in a tailored way to meet your individual needs.
 You will learn about:

-• What your blood sugars readings mean and what to do when it is out of range.
+• What your blood sugar readings mean and what to do when it is out of range

 Group Classes